paulscherrerinstitute/jcae/Readme.md

 The package provides an easy to use ChannelAccess client as well as Server API (in package `ch.psi.jcae.cas`).

+Jcae can be used to easily interface Epics via ChannelAccess within Matlab.
+Details about this can be found [here](Matlab.md).

 # Usage

 ## Prerequisites